 I built the smaller outdoor planter from scrap wood but the larger outdoor planter is what gave me the idea!
 The larger planter is a contributor post I did for Ashley and she will have plans up soon on Handmade-Haven!
 I wanted to try a smaller version that was simplified without angles so you could bust it out in a few minutes vs hours!
 And it was a complete success if I do say so myself!

-Make sure and scroll to the bottom of the post to see ALL the awesome scrap projects that the other bloggers built for this challenge!
+Make sure and check out ALL the awesome scrap projects that the other bloggers built for this challenge!

 You can have the craziest scrap pile and it will be perfect!
-I wish I would have taken a picture of the pile I used, it was a mixture of 1x8s, 1x6s, and 1x4s that were so short looking, you would have thought they were trash!
+I wish I would have taken a picture of the pile I used, it was a mixture of 1x8s, 1x6s, and 1x4s that were so short-looking, you would have thought they were trash!
 But they don’t look like trash now, do they?!
+Lol!

 I sent the pile with my hubby to be ripped…he piled a bunch of plywood on my table saw, so he has to take all my table saw jobs and do them for me over at my Grandpa’s shop!
 Lol!
 It’s his punishment for not finding a better place for them, I mean, there are so many options in my floor to ceiling mess of a shop, I just don’t know why he couldn’t find a better place!?

-Enough about me and my 49 issues, let’s get a beautiful planter built with all your trash, er I mean scraps!
+Enough about me and my 49 issues, let’s get a beautiful DIY outdoor planter built with all your trash, er I mean scraps!😅

 *This post contains affiliate links!
 That means when you click a link and make a purchase at that link, I make a small commission at no extra cost to you!
 It’s really a win-win and I appreciate it when you do!
 It helps me bring this free content to you!